BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 > restraint over the faculty of the eye—evil, unskillful qualities such
 > as greed or distress might assail you.
 Practice for its restraint.
 > Protect the faculty of the eye.
 Attain restraint with regard to the
 > faculty of the eye.
-On hearing a sound with the ear….
-On smelling an
+On hearing a sound with the ear… On smelling an
 > aroma with the nose….
 On tasting a flavor with the tongue….
 On
 > touching a tactile sensation with the body….
 On cognizing an idea with
 > the intellect, don’t grasp at any signs and features by which—if you